Matt Turner (soccer): Personal life

 Turner is Jewish.
-Turner and his father both obtained Lithuanian passports in 2020; Turner's paternal great-grandmother fled from religious persecution during World War II, and as Jews emigrated from Lithuania.
+Turner and his father both obtained Lithuanian passports in 2020; Turner's paternal great-grandmother fled from ethnic persecution during World War II, and as Jews emigrated from Lithuania.
 His father's family is Jewish, and they Anglicized their surname from "Turnovski" to "Turner" at Ellis Island when immigrating, whereas his mother's family is Catholic.

 He married ex-NFL cheerleader Ashley Herron in 2022.
 They have a son (born 2022) and a daughter (born 2023).

+In 2018, Turner, alongside New England Revolution teammate Andrew Farrell, reenacted multiple scenes from the film ELF in an online series posted by the Revolution.

+Turner, who was a baseball player in high school, threw out the ceremonial first pitch at a Boston Red Sox game on August 12, 2021.